Heading off to primary school then secondary or grammar, at

 in black and white on a screen of silver grey,

 using a tape recorder to save your favourite songs then enjoying

-driving your first car, a light sky blue Ford Anglia looking at the sleek
+Driving your first car, a light sky blue Ford Anglia looking at

 going to a pop, blues and folk festival with a hippy crowd in Flower

 Power clothes, as far as the eye can see.

 As a small child you taught me to tie my laces, picked me up

 and gently hugged me when I fell down,

 answered hundreds of questions with patient answers and

 sunshine in your smile, never the slightest frown.